 To qualify, students must be entering directly from full-time secondary school studies into a first year, undergraduate program at the University of Windsor.
 Scholarships are awarded on the basis of the terms and conditions that are specific to each award. scholarships cannot be transferred to another student and are applied directly to a student's tuition account in the fall term, provided that the student has confirmed their scholarship by completing the registration form and they have registered as a full-time student.

 Once you have submitted your application, please have your mentor complete the Skills Competition Scholarships Attestation Form.
-Once completed, please upload your form to your UWinAward Entrance Application Profile by April 7th to be considered.
-Students are allowed to submit their Attestation Form prior to April 7th, in the event the student has been preparing for the event for a significant length of time.
+Once completed, please upload your form to your UWinAward Entrance Application Profile by April 15th to be considered.

 Currently, the University of Windsor is offering the following Skills Competition Scholarships: